serhuz/dropwizard-morphia/README.md

   uri: ${MONGODB_URI}
 ```

 Currently the only available type is `uriConfig`.
 A `mongodb://` uri is used to connect to Mongo. `dbName` can be retrived from uri, if it is specified.
-Otherwise you'll have to set dbName inside mongo explicitly.
+Otherwise you'll have to set `dbName` inside `mongo` explicitly.

+Available Morhpia settings:
+- storeNulls (boolean) Enables/disable storing `null` values in Mongo
+- storeEmpties (boolean) Enables/disable storing empty values in Mongo
+- enableValidationExtension (boolean) Add Hibernate Validator interceptor to Morphia

 ## Example
 Example app with a bit of Morphia usage is available [here](https://github.com/serhuz/dropwizard-morhia-example)